 Daniel Ellsberg, an American economist, political activist, and former United States Military analyst, precipitated a national political controversy in 1971 in the USA when he released the Pentagon Papers a top-secret study of US Government decision-making in relation to the Vietnam War to the New York Times, The Washington Post and other newspapers (see 2003 TV Movie The Pentagon Papers and 2017 Movie The Post.)

-- Howard Hunt and G. Gordon Liddy plotted the Watergate burglaries and other clandestine operations for the Nixon administration.
+Over 20 people were convicted in relation to Watergate.
+Howard Hunt and G. Gordon Liddy plotted the Watergate burglaries and other clandestine operations for the Nixon administration.
 They recommended a “covert operation” to get a “mother lode” of information about Ellsberg’s mental state in order to discredit him.

 John Daniel Ehrlichman, counsel and Assistant to the President for Domestic Affairs under President Richard Nixon agreed “under your assurance that it is not traceable.”
 Ehrlichman was a key figure in events leading to the Watergate first break-in and the ensuing Watergate scandal.

 Ehrlichman was convicted of conspiracy, obstruction of justice and perjury.